Son of Chinese army singers gets 10 years' jail for gang rape

 Li was the only one among the accused who has denied the charge, saying he was drunk and had no knowledge of the assault.

-Three of the accused apologised in court and their families have given the victim 450,000 yuan (45,677.71 pounds) in total in compensation, according to Li's lawyer, Chen.
+Three of the accused apologized in court and their families have given the victim 450,000 yuan ($73,500) in total in compensation, according to Li's lawyer, Chen.

 President Xi Jinping has made addressing discontent over abuses by officials a main goal.
 Rising mistrust of the government presents a potent risk for leaders who fear social instability.